tonywong94/edge_pydb/README.md

 # edge_pydb
 Python-based database for the [Extragalactic Database for Galaxy Evolution (EDGE)](https://www.astro.umd.edu/~bolatto/EDGE/).
-This package requires Python 3.
+This package requires Python 3.10 or higher.

 The EDGE database has several components (see `index_csv.md` and `index_hdf.txt` for details):